timothymeyers/NoOpsAccelerator/README.md

 ### Non-Goals

-* The NoOps Accelerator cannot automate the approval for Authority to Operate (ATO) or equivilant compliance, governance and authorisation process, though it will enable Customers to collect, customize, and submit for ATO based on their departmental requirements.
+* The NoOps Accelerator cannot automate the approval for Authority to Operate (ATO) or equivalent compliance, governance and authorisation process, though it will enable Customers to collect, customize, and submit for ATO based on their departmental requirements.
 * The NoOps Accelerator will not strive for 100% compliance on all deployed Azure Policies for reference implementations.
 Customers must review [Microsoft Defender for Cloud Regulatory Compliance dashboard](https://ms.portal.azure.com/#view/Microsoft_Azure_Security/SecurityMenuBlade/~/22) and apply appropriate exemptions.

 ## Getting Started